EulersNumber/PortfolioAllocation/README.md

 ## Contents

-Below is a list of the ccontents of the repository.
+Below is a list of the contents of the repository.
 The first level indicates the folder, and the second level indicates the file.

 - Data
   - monthly_ret_1994.xlsx: example data on financial asset classes' monthly returns in .xlsx-format
   - monthly_ret_1994.csv: example data on financial asset classes' monthly returns in .csv-format
+  - JPM_corr.csv: example data on a correlation matrix of financial asset classes in .csv-format.
+JP Morgan's estimates.
+  - Invesco_corr.csv: example data on a correlation matrix of financial asset classes in .csv-format.
+Invesco's estimates.
 - Optimization
   - helper_functions.R: a few helper functions to use along with optimization.
 Adviseable to run this file first
-  - Test
+  - MV_historical.R: historical Mean-Variance optimization
+  - CVaR_historical.R: historical Mean-CVaR optimization
+  - MV_input_JPM.R: forward-looking optimization using JP Morgan's estimates on returns, volatilities, and correlations of several financial asset classes
+  - MV_input_Invesco.R: forward-looking optimization using Invesco's estimates on returns, volatilities, and correlations of several financial asset classes
+  - portfolio_metrics.R: statistics and performance plots for different portfolios.
+Adviseable to run this file last because it uses the optimal portfolios obtained from the historical optimization files by default